owyongsk/SVSIF/README.md

-This is the source-code for Silicon Valley Innovation Forum's web application.
+This is the source-code for Silicon Valley Social Innovation Network's web application at [SVSIN](http://www.svsin.org)

 The Rails app is using PostgreSQL locally for test and development purposes and deploys to Heroku.